FoxoTech/methylprep/README.md

 ## Low-Level Processing

-These are some functions that you can use within methpype. `run_pipeline` calls them for you as needed.
+These are some functions that you can use within methylprep. `run_pipeline` calls them for you as needed.

 #### `get_sample_sheet`